samanta2299/ansible-lab/Example 2/README.md

 ## Verify the correct installation on the NGINX Node VM
-From the VM NGINX Node, connect to: http://localhost:9100/metrics And on this pae will be displayed the types of metrics that the node-exporter exposes to Prometheus There are three types of metrics:
+From the VM NGINX Node, connect to: http://localhost:9100/metrics And on this page will be displayed the types of metrics that the node-exporter exposes to Prometheus There are three types of metrics:
 - **Gauge:** value that can increase or decrease over time
 - **Counter:** metric that represents a monotonically increasing value